How YC Hertfordshire looks after your information

 YC Hertfordshire is part of Hertfordshire County Council and provides youth work projects and programmes, information, advice, guidance, work related learning, outdoor education and support for young people.
 We also deliver services on behalf of our partners for young people and adults across Hertfordshire and neighbouring areas, including Learndirect for DfE, National Citizen Service for NCSYES.

-The Data Protection Act 1998 says that Hertfordshire County Council including YC Hertfordshire must protect your personal information by:
+The General Data Protection regulation says that Hertfordshire County Council including YC Hertfordshire must protect your personal information by:

 - Keeping it safe

-- Not letting your personal information be seen or used outside of Children’s Services without your agreement
+- Not letting your personal information be seen or used outside of Children’s Services unless there is a legal reason for us to do so without your agreement

 Why do we keep information about you?